University of Wisconsin–Madison

 All classes are scheduled in blocks of weeks called sessionsThe majority of classes take place in the “Regular” (A1) 15-week session.
 However, some classes are just a few weeks long, and take place in sessions with alphabet codes like AJJ or GFE.
 The Fall, Spring, and Summer terms are the collection of all the sessions that are scheduled during that term’s dates.

-Cancel Fall and Spring Regular sessions.
+Cancel Fall and Spring Regular Sessions

-Drop the course by 11:59 pm, on the Sunday starting the first week of your session.
+Drop the course by 11:59 p.m. on the Sunday starting the first week of your session.

 Withdrawal from UW–Madison

-If the session(s) for your enrolled course(s) has begun, and you longer want to attend UW–Madison for that term, then you will formally withdraw from the university.
+If the session(s) for your enrolled course(s) has begun, and you no longer want to attend UW–Madison for that term, then you will formally withdraw from the university.

 The academic dean of your school/college makes the decisions around your withdrawal and can answer your specific questions.